VANCOUVER BUNGALOWS INCREASED IN VALUE 1,167% IN 30 YEARS

 THIS PROPERTY SOLD IN 2017 AT A 400% PRICE INCREASE OVER 10 YEARS

 By the summer of 1980 the vice president in a Vancouver construction firm could assure me that all investment in downtown Vancouver was offshore, by which he meant Hong Kong.
-By the summer of 2016 I would overhear a conversation in a café near Cambie and 41st between a Chinese investor and a young developer, where the client was insisting that he would only put his money into ‘large projects’.
+In the summer of 2016 I overheard a conversation in a café near Cambie and 41st between a Chinese investor and a young developer.
+The client kept insisting that the offers for projects were too small, he would only put his money into ‘large projects’.

 Off-shore capital flight began as a steady flow of foreign money seeking safe haven in the Vancouver real estate in the late 1970s.
 It grew in intensity as Hong Kong was usurped into mainland China in 1997, the same year the Asian ‘tigers’ crashed.
 It peaked last summer just before the provincial government announced a 15% foreign buyers tax.
 The tax introduced in August 2016 has had the effect of pushing the irrationally exuberant levels of property sales to the Toronto real estate market.